 I wonder, did Clifford come over?
 Did she ever go to Europe like she insisted she would?
 Another intrigue is that she describes a date she went on and how she thought she might run into him, Clifford, at the show but was disappointed that she did not.
 It truly sounds like Healdsburg was thee place to be in the 30s.
 She says she went on a group date with other couples, but clearly she has an intense interest in Clifford.
 Were they clandestine?
 Were they in cahoots?
 Was she a very avant garde and free woman?
 What happened?!

-A couple weeks later I discovered that, after 60 years, Pauline's Antiques was closing.
+A couple of weeks later I discovered that, after 60 years, Pauline's Antiques was closing.
 It occurred to me that I had precious little time left to see if there were any other effects of Mary Ellen's or Clifford's.
-I spent a few days and many dusty hours looking through thousands of random items, which were kind of organized but not really, because they were trying to clear out the space.
+I spent a few days and many dusty hours looking through thousands of random items, which were kind of organized but not really, as they were just trying to clear out the space.

 I drove to Healdsburg and went to where "Hood's" used to be.
 It's a parking lot now.
 I also went to the library there and met the fine people who spend their time cataloguing the history of area residents long past.
 They pointed me to a great resource, the California Digital Newspaper Collection from the Center for Bibliographical Studies.